groupdocs-editor/Groupdocs.Editor-References-Tutorials/content/english/net/document-processing/work-dsv/_index.md

 ## Prerequisites
 Before we dive into the tutorial, make sure you have the following prerequisites:
 - Visual Studio: Ensure you have Visual Studio installed on your machine.
-- GroupDocs.Editor for .NET: You will need to download and reference the GroupDocs.Editor for .NET library.
+- GroupDocs.Editor for .NET: You will need to download and tutorials the GroupDocs.Editor for .NET library.
 You can download it [here](https://releases.groupdocs.com/editor/net/).
 - Basic Understanding of C#: This tutorial assumes you have a basic understanding of C# and .NET development.
 ## Import Namespaces
 First, you need to import the necessary namespaces in your project.
 These namespaces provide the classes and methods required to work with GroupDocs.Editor for .NET.